 Alternatives options if your SME business loan application is rejected

 Firstly, understand that the 11 possible reasons listed above are non-exhaustive and not definitive.
 There could be many other possible reasons why your SME business loan application could be declined by the banks.

 Also, note that most banks will not be able to entertain a subsequent application within the next 6-9 months of initial application.
 Therefore, every application is precious and SMEs should take heed not to attempt frivolous applications and not to waste their application “bullets”.

 If your application has already been rejected by 1 bank, you might want to defer other applications first and try to find out, and if possible, resolve the issues that are resulting in rejections.

-At this point of time, you could consider speaking to an experienced SME loan broker who is intimately familiar with most banks’ credit criteria and could pinpoint quickly some of the underlying critical issues.
+At this point of time, you could consider speaking to an experienced business consultants or SME loan broker who is intimately familiar with most banks’ credit criteria and could pinpoint quickly some of the underlying critical issues.

 There are of course certain issues that might not be able to resolve immediately but a competent financing consultant could definitely help point you to the right direction at the very minimum.
 This will help to at least improve your chances of obtaining an approval from the banks in the near future.